-This is a guest post by Sarah of Travel Breathe Repeat.
+This piece on romantic things to do in Berlin is a guest post by Sarah of Travel Breathe Repeat.

 Berlin is the city in which we fell in love with travel, and even more in love with each other!
 So while on the surface Berlin may not seem like the most romantic destination (it’s huge and gritty and is more known as the hipster landing spot de jour), for us it definitely feels that way.
 And we think you can make pretty much any big city what you want it to be.
 So if you’re looking for romance, here are 10 ways to find it.
 Read on for our list of romantic things to do in Berlin, Germany.